conceptual & tableau: fine art photography

 - living and born 1986 in Saarbrücken, Germany

-- autodidactic freelance photographer; zoo pedagogue since 2013 and teacher for Latin, Philosophy and Ethics since 2017; student of Ancient Greek since 2015
+- autodidactic freelance photographer; zoo pedagogue / student of Ancient Greek / teacher

-- genres: fine art: conceptual tableau, story telling, staged portrait, fashion – often in combination; individual animal portrait
+- genres: fine art: conceptual, tableau, story telling, staged portrait, fashion – often combined; individual animal character studies

-- subjects: psychological and social issues like role expectation and prejudice; destruction of nature by mankind; identity; dream and illusion; individuality of animals and comparison to humans
+- subjects: psychological and social issues like role expectation, prejudice and identity; destruction of nature by mankind; dream and illusion; individuality of animals

-- sources of inspiration: cinema (Hitchcock), literature, philosophy, myth and fairy tale, classical art, nature, personal experiences, fashion photography, photography (to name just a few: Jimmy Nelson, Philippe Halsmann, my grandfather, …)
+- sources of inspiration: philosophy, cinema (especially Hitchcock), literature, myth and fairy tale, classical art, nature, fashion photography, my grandfather (see photo right), …

 - awards: 2016 ipa int. photography awards (2nd, “deeper perspective” category); 2015 Museum Haus Ludwig Saarlouis, competition “portraits in action” during their Eve Arnold exhibition (1st); for more information on credits & awards please see “Awards & Publications“.

 WHY “KYPRISATHINA PICTURES“?
-I see myself not only as a photographer or maybe “light painter”, but even more as a movie director, who is also her own author, camera woman, location scout, stylist, make-up artist, post producer – and sometimes even fashion designer and / or model (picture: “photograph, painting, film/movie”).
+I see myself not only as a photographer or “light painter”, but also as a film director, who is also her own author, camera woman, location scout, stylist, make-up artist, post producer – and sometimes even fashion designer and / or model.
 This gives me full control over the whole narrative.
 Therefore I usually work on two-people-sets: model and me.
 A very detailed concept (story line) and careful preparation build the ground for all my series and often start weeks or even months ahead.
 The average working time from first idea to end of post-production takes about 40-60 hours by average, but often more.